Vision Versus Visualisation

 Tagged Under : mental imagery remember locating things, NLP coaching London UK, NLP coaching Toronto, NLP help forgetting things, NLP help losing things, NLP mental imagery losing things, NLP techniques remembering where put things, NLP visualisation, NLP visualisation techniques losing things, visualization NLP prevent forgetting things

-What’s the difference between vision and visualization?
+Vision versus visualisation – what’s the difference between them?
 And why is the difference useful to know?
-Here’s an NLP way to explain the difference.
+Here’s an explanation.

-Vision is the product of the brain and eye – the eyesight, what we see.
+Vision is the product of the brain and eye – the eyesight, that which makes us see.
 If we’re blind, we don’t see = we don’t have vision.

-How does visualisation help in parenting and educating a child?
+How does visualisation versus vision help in parenting and educating a child?

 Here’re 3 ways:

-If you often forget things (keys, glasses, phone), the next time you lay something somewhere, look at the objects.
-Take a mental picture of them with your photographic memory immediately after you laid them in a place.
-Your photographic memory will store the picture with the background on which the objects are laid.
+If you often forget things (keys, glasses, phone), the next time you put something somewhere, look at the objects.
+Take a mental picture of the objects with your photographic memory immediately after you put them in a place.
+Your photographic memory will store the picture with the background on which the objects are.
 And you’ll know where to look for them.

-If you have a child who is scatty and disorganized before going to school in the morning, train the child to visualize a morning routine of the steps that s/he needs to take before leaving the house.
+If you have a child who is scatty and disorganized before going to school, teach the child to visualise a routine of steps that s/he needs to take before leaving the house.

-- On the first day of your training ask the child to write down the logical sequence of actions [example: get up, wash, dress, eat breakfast, clear up after breakfast, get schoolbag, put on coat and shoes, leave the house].
+- On the first day of teaching ask the child to write the logical sequence of actions [example: get up, wash, dress, eat breakfast, clear up after breakfast, get schoolbag, put on coat and shoes, leave the house].

 - Ask the child to imagine doing each of those things as a movie.

-- On each consequent day of your training ask the child to repeatedly visualize doing these actions as movies until they naturally connect into one long movie.
+- On every consequent day of teaching ask the child to repeatedly visualise doing these actions as movies until they naturally connect into one long movie.

-- Keep training your child until this natural long movie has become automatic!
+- Keep patiently training the child until this natural long movie becomes automatic!
 And then screaming tantrums and late-running panics will be history forever!

-If you have the OCD syndrome of never knowing whether you switched off the oven or locked the door properly before you left the house, the next time you’re doing one of these things look at what you’re doing and take a mental picture of the action in your imagination.
-Once your photographic memory stores the movie or still picture, you’ll know you’ve done it safely!
+If you have the OCD syndrome of never knowing whether you switched off the oven or locked the door before you left the house, the next time you do one of these things look at what you’re doing and take a mental picture of the action in your imagination.
+Once your photographic memory stores the movie or still picture, you’ll know that you’ve done it!

-When you’re helping your children with homework encourage them to visualize the concepts they’re learning about.
-It’ll help them absorb, understand, and remember the subject in detail fast!
+When you’re helping your children with homework, encourage them to visualise the concepts they’re learning.
+It will help them absorb, understand, and remember the subject in detail fast!

-Would you like more help with NLP and visualization?
+Would you like more help with NLP and visualisation?
 Let’s look at it together.